AmyPhung/amyphung.github.io/_posts/projects/2019-10-1-robotic-tugboat.md

 tags: [Fundamentals-Of-Robotics]
 ---

 This project involved modifying a prebuilt tugboat and adding sensors, sensor mounts, Arduinos, and other hardware to upgrade the platform from being remote-controlled to a fully autonomous tugboat with radio communications to an off-board computer.
+To prove sufficient autonomous behavior, we programmed our boat to be able to do several low-level behaviors:
++ wall following
++ obstacle circumnavigation
-To prove sufficient autonomous behavior, we programmed our boat to be able to do several low-level behaviors including wall following, obstacle circumnavigation, and autonomous docking and undocking.
-To further showcase the boat’s autonomous capabilities, ”missions” utilizing these low-level behaviors to create more complex behaviors were also added.
-Some missions we sought out to achieve included making figure 8s around two obstacles and target capture, which incorporates the boat’s programmed low-level behaviors.
++ autonomous docking and undocking.
+To further showcase the boat’s autonomous capabilities, we also programmed the boat to accomplish ”missions”.
+These included completing figure 8s around two obstacles and following a specified target capture, which incorporated the boat’s programmed low-level behaviors.

-In order to accomplish these objectives, our team used a three Arduino setup with hardware serial communications between Arduinos, an XBee radio for communications between the Arduinos and the off-board computer, three sonars, six long-range sharp IRs, an IMU shield, and a Pixycam.
-In order to seamlessly integrate these additions to our boat, we also had to make some mechanical modifications including various sensor mounts.
-In the process of creating this tugboat, we also created various libraries that made it easier to interface with the boat.
-Each sensor had a library, each low-level behavior was included in a "Tugboat" object, and each high-level behavior was programmed in a separate "missions" library to distinguish low-level behaviors from high-level missions.
-We also added in a robust teleoperated control system to prevent the boat from being stranded in case of failures on any of the sensors.
+For more technical details, check out the report at the bottom of this page!

 This project was created along with my classmates Jordan Leadley, Everardo Gonzalez, and Robert Wechsler.